 Maidenhair Vines are dioecious, meaning that the plant is either male or female, and therefore needs two plants for successful pollination.
 The flowers sport a white appearance, with the petals forming a succulent rosette arrangement.
 Unfortunately, it's doubtful for a Maidenhair Vine to bloom indoors, due to the unfavourable growing conditions.
 If you're interested in achieving a show of flowers, decrease the winter nighttime temperatures to 10°C (50°F), along with dry soil to entice the plant to bloom over the summer months.

-Repot biannually in spring using a 'Houseplant' labelled potting mix and the next sized pot with adequate drainage.
+Repot every three years in the spring, using a 'Houseplant' labelled potting mix and the next sized pot with adequate drainage.
 Maidenhair Vines are far better potbound for several years due to the heightened risk of root rot and repotting-issues (like transplant shock), so only repot if you feel it's wholly necessary - restricted root growth will also increase the chance of blooms, too.

 Book a 1-to-1 video call with Joe Bagley if you'd like a personal guide to repotting your houseplant.
 This will include recommending the right branded-compost and pot size, followed by a live video call whilst you transplant the specimen for step-by-step guidance and answer any further questions!